Charles Edmonds: Interbellum

-World War II
+Second World War

 On 27 November 1939 Edmonds was appointed Senior Maintenance Staff Officer at the Headquarters of RAF Maintenance Command, and was promoted to the temporary rank of air commodore on 1 June 1941.
 Appointed acting air vice marshal on 18 May 1942, he then served as Senior Air Staff Officer at Combined Operations HQ from June, and then as Air Officer in Charge of Administration at Fighter Command HQ from 13 November 1942.
 In the 1943 New Year Honours Edmonds was made a Commander of the Order of the British Empire.
 On 18 May 1943 his temporary rank of air commodore was made war substantive.
 On 15 November 1943 he was appointed Air Officer in Charge of Administration at the Headquarters of the Allied Expeditionary Air Force.
 On 1 December 1944 he was promoted to air commodore, relinquishing his acting rank of air vice marshal on 15 December 1944.
 On 1 January 1945 he received a mention in despatches, and on 8 January was appointed Air Officer in Charge of Administration, RAF Flying Training Command, regaining his acting rank of air vice marshal.

 On 12 June 1945 he received, from Poland, the Order of Polonia Restituta, Second Class, and again on 7 August relinquished his acting rank of air vice-marshal.
 Edmonds retired from the RAF, retaining the rank of air vice-marshal, on 3 October 1945.
 He was made a Commander of the Legion of Merit by the United States on 9 October.